 Traditional medicinal uses of Mahua

-Various parts of Mahua tree are used for treatment of variety of diseases.
+Various parts of Mahua tree are used for the treatment of a variety of diseases.
 In preparation of Ayurvedic alcoholic medicines the flowers are used as fermenting agent.
-Some of the important Ayurvedic formulations containing Mahua as an ingredient are Madhukasava, Drakashdi Kvatha churna, Eladi Modaka etc. In various parts of India, people uses the flowers and seeds as food and also for medicinal purpose.
+Some of the important Ayurvedic formulations containing Mahua as an ingredient are Madhukasava, Drakashdi Kvatha churna, Eladi Modaka, etc. In various parts of India, people uses the flowers and seeds as food and also for medicinal purpose.
 These therapeutic uses are time tested and passed from generations as traditional natural remedy.

-The bark of tree is used for rheumatism, chronic bronchitis, diabetes mellitus, decoction for rheumatism, bleeding and spongy gums.
+The bark of the tree is used for rheumatism, chronic bronchitis, diabetes mellitus, decoction for rheumatism, bleeding and spongy gums.
 The fruits are also edible and used to treat ulcer (as lotion), in acute and chronic tonsillitis and pharyngitis.

-The edible flowers are nutritive and used as tonic, analgesic and diuretic.
-Traditionally flowers are used as cooling agent, tonic, aphrodisiac, astringent, demulcent and for the treatment of helminths, acute and chronic tonsillitis, pharyngitis and bronchitis.
+The edible flowers are nutritive and used as Tonic, analgesic and diuretic.
+Traditionally flowers are used as cooling agent, Tonic, aphrodisiac, astringent, demulcent and for the treatment of helminths, acute and chronic tonsillitis, pharyngitis and bronchitis.

 - For rheumatism, decoction of bark prepared by boiling bark in water is taken internally and the seed oil is applied externally on the affected areas.